MarianoMolina/project_alice/README.md

    - [Working on]: ReAct and Tree-of-thought at inference.
       - [Added 11/24]: Basic Chain-of-thought implementation
    - [Working on]: Injecting (optionally) user and context information into the agent's system prompt, like browser, user name, etc.
-      - [Added 11/24]: User name is being injected now
+      - [Added 11/24]: User name is being injected now, and the User Data is being passed into tasks and chats, meaning we can add arbitrary variables to the user account (like general instructions) and retrieve them.

 5. **Work Environments / Data Clusters** [Done]: Introduction of a feature similar to Anthropic's Artifacts but easier to update, edit, modularize, etc., providing a more structured way to manage and interact with complex data and tools within the Alice ecosystem.
 Idea is to use a mix of in-context and RAG-powered sources, that the user is actively able to update, trim, etc. to ensure the correct info is available at the right time.
    - [Added 11/24]: AliceDocuments let agents structure information a bit more concisely.
 This mostly affects the frontend and system prompts of the agents.